-New Carlisle is one of our finest examples.
-Situated 15 miles west of South Bend, it’s the definition of small town America — quiet, quaint, unassuming.
-Here are some of the top reasons to visit this charming town.
+New Carlisle isn't just a place to pass through.
+Situated 15 miles west of South Bend, it’s quaint and full of charm.
+Here are some of our favorite reasons to visit this quintessential Indiana small town.

 Historic New Carlisle Museum

-Start your visit to New Carlisle by visiting its museum and gift shop, opened by Historic New Carlisle in July 2020.
+Start your visit to New Carlisle by visiting its museum and gift shop.

 In the museum you'll find more about New Carlisle's roots as a place for commerce along the Lincoln Highway.
 Exhibits detail some of the town's historic figures, including former vice president Schuyler Colfax.
 There's also a gift shop.
 Consider the museum a hub for the rest of your visit.